 Wearing sunscreen during winter may seem counter-intuitive.
-But research has proved that no amount of cloud cover can protect your skin from harmful UV radiation.
-Granted, UVB rays which cause sunburns and redness are much weaker during winter.
+But research has proven that no amount of cloud cover can protect your skin from harmful UV radiation.
+Luckily UVB rays, which cause sunburns and redness, are much weaker during winter.

-However, UVA rays are out in full force all year long.
-UVA rays are responsible for accelerating skin aging will still reach the earth’s surface.
-UVA rays account for 95% of rays that penetrate your skin, and their effects are felt much deeper.
-Applying sunscreen should, therefore, be an all year round affair.
+UVA rays are out in full force all year long.
+UVA rays are responsible for accelerating skin aging.
+UVA rays account for 95% of rays that penetrate your skin, and their effects cause a much deeper feeling.
+Applying sunscreen should, therefore, be an all-year-round affair.

-The snow and ice during winter reflect 80% of the UV radiation that reaches the earth surface nearly doubling its intensity.
-On the other hand, sand only reflects 25%.
+The snow and ice during winter reflect 80% of the UV radiation that reaches the earth’s surface, nearly doubling its intensity.
 So if the allure of the outdoors is too much for you to bear during winter, ensure you apply a fair amount of sunscreen before you head out.

-When your skin is directly exposed to the sun, your body will eventually sweat off the sunscreen thus necessitating reapplication.
-What you may not realize, however, is that harsh winter conditions will actually erode your skin protection even faster.
+When the sun shines directly on your skin, your body will eventually sweat off the sunscreen, thus necessitating reapplication.
+What you may not realize, however, is that harsh winter conditions will erode your skin protection even faster.
 The strong winds and the snow will wear away your sunscreen and eventually expose your skin to harmful UV rays.
-Applying sunscreen in the morning is simply not enough.
-You should consider reapplying after every two hours or after sweating.
+Applying sunscreen in the morning is not enough.
+You should consider reapplying every two hours and especially after sweating.

 Your skin responds to changes in weather, too.
 The skin is tanned during summer and gets more pale and drier during winter.
 The tan is a result of increased melanin concentration to protect the skin from UV radiation.
 Since the skin is less tanned during winter, it is more sensitive to the sun’s UV radiation.
 You must, therefore, apply sunscreen constantly to counter these effects.
-If you have pigmentation spots you can try Intensive Skin Corrector, an amazing product that quickly fads the spots without drying out the skin.
+If you have pigmentation spots, you can try Intensive Skin Corrector, a fantastic product that quickly fads the spots without drying out the skin.

-Sunscreen is an absolute necessity whether your skin is exposed to direct sunlight or not.
-Research has demonstrated that UVA radiation can still penetrate cloud cover and eventually your skin thus leading to increased risk of skin cancer and premature aging.
+Sunscreen is an absolute necessity whether you expose yourself to direct sunlight or not.
+Research has demonstrated that UVA radiation can still penetrate cloud cover and eventually, your skin, thus leading to increased risk of skin cancer and premature aging.
 Those who participate in activities such as mountain skiing face greater exposure since the snow and ice reflect sunlight and UV radiation increases with an increase in altitude.
-You need to protect your skin by applying enough sunscreen all year round and more especially during the winter season.
+You need to protect your skin by applying enough sunscreen all year round and more, especially during the winter season.